eikehmueller/ma32070/solutions/exercise_localassembly/Solution.md

 Using cubic instead of linear finite elements reduces the error by approximately one order of magnitude.

 ### Plot of solution and error
-The following plots visualise the solution and error for polynomial degrees $p=1,2,3,4$
+The following plots visualise the solution and error for polynomial degrees $p=1,2,3,4$.
+Again, they demonstrate that the error is substantially smaller for finite elements with higher polynomial degrees.

 #### Solution and error for $p=1$
 ![Solution and error for $p=1$](triangle_solution_01.png)